 *This post was updated in 2023 to reflect new stats and surveys.

 Instagram and Influencer Marketing

 Instagram has taken the lead as the top social media platform for influencer marketing campaigns.
 68% of brands consider it the most important platform for their efforts.
 Stats show that 81% of people use Instagram to research products and services.
-And 50% visit a website to make a purchase after experiencing brand discovery via Instagram.
+And 35% of Instagram users will make a purchase on the platform.

 Instagram generally skews towards younger audiences.
-31.4 percent of U.S. Instagram users are between 25 and 34 years old (as of 7/21), with the second-largest user group being 18 to 24-year-olds with a 25.7 percent share.
+31.7 percent of U.S. Instagram users are between 25 and 34 years old (as 2/23), with the second-largest user group being 18 to 24-year-olds with a 25.7 percent share.

 Additionally, features like live streaming and the ability to link outside the platform help drive real-time engagement and sales action.
 Instagram has continued to add new features with Instagram Shop, Instagram Reels, and Instagram Guides.
 All of these add value to influencer marketing campaigns and are exciting developments for the platform.

 If you’re targeting a younger audience or focused on visually-oriented verticals (home decor, food, fashion, makeup, etc.), Instagram definitely has the right elements for success.

 A relative newcomer in the social media scene, TikTok’s explosive growth has transformed the platform in recent months into a vibrant place of brand discovery.
 Its highly engaged community loves shopping, sharing thoughts on products and services, and discussing brands and consumer experiences.

 With over a billion monthly active users (and growing) and a demographic that’s growing up with more associated spending power, TikTok’s promotional appeal has never been stronger.
 TikTok’s users tend to be young, but TikTok’s audience has been growing in demographics, particularly since the COVID-19 lockdowns in 2020.